sharkfacekilla/ytdl/README.md

-simple downloader with progress bar. made for practice.
+simple downloader with progress bar. made for practice. can only download 720p as per pytube atm.